openshift/training/beta-3-setup.md

 all users of the OpenShift environment.
 Let's take a look at how that works.

 ### Create an Instance of the Template
-In the web console, find the "Frontend/Backend" project, and then hit the "Create +" button.
+In the web console, logged in as `joe`, find the "Frontend/Backend" project, and then hit the "Create +" button.

+Click the "Browse all templates..." button.

 You will be taken to a page that lists the current templates that are available for use.

-Click "ruby-keyvalue-quickstart", and you'll see a modal pop-up that provides more information about the template.
+Click "quickstart-keyvalue-application", and you'll see a modal pop-up that provides more information about the template.

 Click "Select template..."